imshashank/supermat/README.md

 Current retrieval systems face two fundamental limitations that we've accepted as normal.

 First, as they fragment information during processing, they lose natural relationships.
-While vector search is powerful for finding semantically related content, similarity isn't same as actual relationships.
+While vector search is powerful for finding semantically related content, similarity isn't the same as actual relationships.
 Even the most sophisticated similarity search can't fully reconstruct explicit relationships nor make implicit connections clear .
-Systems end up spending massive resources trying to approximate context through similarity and further post-processing that was clear and direct before processing.
+Systems end up spending massive resources trying to approximate context through similarity and further post-processing.
 The result:  increasingly sophisticated systems bogged down by trying to reconstruct what was there all along.

 Secondly, for the purpose of referencing, these systems use flat IDs - UUIDs and random strings - that can't express relationships, forcing them to maintain separate layers just to understand how information connects.
 Citations are an after-thought today.